-The seventh grade religion curriculum provides an integrated program of prayer, scripture, doctrine, family life and church history.
-The first half of the year focuses on a study of the New Testament, with an emphasis on scripture readings, Biblical background, and activities to help students develop a mature appreciation of their faith.
-The third quarter consists of studies in an interdisciplinary Family Life unit.
-In this unit, students learn about family relationships, with an emphasis on Christian values and virtues, and the consequences of our choices.
-In the fourth quarter, students are introduced to Church History from the first century to the present.
-Feasts and seasons of the liturgical year are emphasized to help students celebrate all that God has done for us, and allow them to enter more fully into our ultimate goal of living the Paschal Mystery of Christ.
+The seventh grade religion curriculum provides an integrated program of daily prayer, scripture, doctrine, family life, and church history.
+The majority of the school year will focus on a study of the New Testament, with an emphasis on Biblical background.
+The textbook and various activities will help the students to develop a mature appreciation of sacred scripture and the tradition of the Church.
+Students will have an opportunity to prayerfully reflect on the meaning of God’s Word and to integrate the Word of God into their daily lives.
+After completing Christ in the New Testament, the students will participate in an interdisciplinary Family Life unit.
+In this unit, students will learn about family relationships, with an emphasis on Christian values and virtues, and the consequences of our choices.
+Feasts and seasons of the liturgical year will be emphasized throughout the year in order to help the students celebrate all that God has done for us, and allow them to enter more fully into our ultimate goal of living the Paschal Mystery of Christ.

 Language Arts encompasses the areas of literature, reading, speaking skills, grammar, vocabulary development, and spelling.
 Seventh grade students continue to develop an appreciation of written and spoken language.
 Writing skills are emphasized throughout the curriculum, especially helping students to respond to what they read, and to develop their own creativity.
 The Language Arts curriculum focuses on two interrelated areas of study: Literature/Vocabulary and English Grammar/Writing.
 In Literature, students acquire and expand reading skills through exposure to a variety of non-fictional and fictional texts including short story, drama, selected novels, mythology and poetry.
 By reading a variety of genre, students learn to recognize the elements of literature and literary devices.
 Class novels are selected for literary merit, cross curricular connections, and the opportunity to introduce the Principles of Catholic Social Teaching.
 In Vocabulary, students continue to expand both spoken and written vocabulary, and increase their knowledge of correct spelling.
 In English grammar and writing, students use the writing process, from pre-writing to publishing, to create and develop formal and informal pieces of writing and acquire a background in the conventions, usage, and mechanics of oral and written language.